DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 ## Open Source

 Didact's codebase is open source and available for inspection, forking, and modification on [GitHub](https://www.github.com/DidactHQ).
-It is offered under the AGPL3.0 open source license, and I am attempting to monetize the project with paid support and cloud hosting which you can view on the main site's [Pricing](https://www.didact.dev/pricing) page.
+It is offered under the AGPLv3 open source license, and I am attempting to sustain the project with a few different monetization options.
+See the [Licensing and Monetization page](/getting-started/licensing-and-monetization) for more details.

 ::: warning Deep breath
-If you recoiled from seeing the AGPL3.0 license, I have some good news for you: **don't worry**.
+If you recoiled from seeing the AGPLv3 license, I have some good news for you: **don't worry**.

 I mentioned above that Didact *is not a library*, **it is a standalone platform**.
 This means that there is a 99.9% chance the AGPL3.0 license will not affect you whatsoever.
 Read more about it on the [Licensing and Monetization](/getting-started/licensing-and-monetization) page.
 :::